 RISE National brings together world-class keynote speakers that deliver powerful and insightful messages in a way that moves audiences to action.
 These speakers are an important part of the conference experience and exemplify the spirit and ingenuity that drives our attendees to pursue success.
-Check out our keynotes from RISE National 2023 and make plans to join us March 17-19, 2024 in Nashville!
+Check out our keynotes that will be taking the stage at RISE National 2024 and make plans to join us March 17-19 in Nashville!

 With a powerful personal narrative, a little wit and a strong inspirational message, Jeremy will provide a different perspective to audiences and open their eyes to see the power of interdependence.

 “Although I cannot see my audiences, I can help them see how to effect change and positivity in their own lives.
 My mission is to help people suspend judgment and focus on the good.
 My objective is not to dictate how to succeed in life; I speak from experience to convince individuals that independence is good, while interdependence is great”.

 How will you find the power of interdependence in your life?

 At 19, Jeremy Poincenot was your typical college sophomore.
 Friends, sports, fraternity and most importantly, perfect 20/20 vision.
 Then it happened, no warning, no time to prepare.
 Life began to blur.
 Over the next few months, Jeremy lost central vision in his right eye, followed closely by his left.
 The diagnosis: a rare genetic disorder called Leber’s Hereditary Optic Neuropathy (LHON), a disease that affects a mere 100 people in the U.S. each year with no treatment or cure in sight.
 At first, Jeremy thought losing his vision meant forfeiting his life.
 But he soon learned that with every challenge comes an opportunity for growth.